 Learn, Pray, Participate, Connect

-do at Or Zarua - during prayer services, before and
+Song permeates Or Zarua - during prayer services, before and

 after meals, and at celebratory

 events.
-Yet the spirit we generate through
+The spirit we generate through

 Make the commitment to attend by signing up, even